blacktop/docker-cuckoo/README.md

 -	[ ] Figure out how to link to a analysis Windows VM (would be great if it was running in another container)
 - [ ] Correctly link mongo/elasticsearch in confs or document how to do it at runtime (or use docker-entryporint BEST OPTION)
 -	[ ] Web reverse proxy via Nginx with SSL
+- [ ] Add snort or suricata or both

 ### CHANGELOG